santina/STAT-545/gapminder_note.md

 This little write-up will explore some of the built-in R functions and how they can reveal some interesting information in this dataset.

-#Getting and taking peek at the data
+#Getting and taking a peek at the data
 First, put the text file you just downloaded into your desired working directory.
 To see your current directory, type `getwd()` in your console, and set it by using `setwd(YourDirectoryPath)`.

 Load the data into the R studio console by typing `data  <- read.delim("gapminderDataFiveYear.txt")`